AFL++

 The above example no longer uses persistent mode, because we switched away from the libFuzzer harness.
 However, the persistent mode can be re-enabled, as shown in the next section.

-Enabling persistent mode requires adding a few lines of code:
+Enabling persistent mode and shared memory requires adding a few lines of code:

 1. Add __AFL_FUZZ_INIT(); below the includes of the file where the main function is defined.